TUT-ARG/sed_vis/README.md

 ``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference --time_domain``

-To visualize only reference annotation along with audio, and merging events having only small gap between them (<100ms):
+To visualize only reference annotation along with audio, and merging events having only a small gap between them (<100ms):

 ``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference --minimum_event_gap=0.1``

 To prepare visuals for publication.
 This will remove all audio playback buttons and tighten the layout.
-Also font size is increased.
-Use figure save button to save figure in svg format.
-One can use Inkscape to edit figure further and save into eps-format.
+Also, font size is increased.
+Use the figure save button to save the figure in svg format.
+One can use Inkscape to edit figures further and save them in eps-format.

 ``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference --publication``

 Quickstart: Using ``sed_vis`` in Python code
 =============================================

-After ``sed_vis`` is installed, it can be imported and used to your Python code as follows:
+After ``sed_vis`` is installed, it can be imported and used in your Python code as follows:

 ```python
 import sed_vis